feedspub/blog/posts/introducing-feeds-pub.md

 So after spending about 3 month in designing and coding, Feeds Pub is here🎉

 The ultimate goal of Feeds Pub is to improve people's reading experience.
-Make it easier to find good feed to read and follow.
+Make it easier to find good stuff to read and follow.